-Aware of the healthcare systems in the four nations of the UK Understands the NHS constitution and its founding principles.
+Key skills Descriptors Aware of the healthcare systems in the four nations of the UK Understands the NHS constitution and its founding principles.
 Understands how healthcare services are currently commissioned and funded and the key organisational structures.
-Understands the role of government and the agencies and public bodies who work with the department of health.
+Understands the role of the UK government and the agencies and public bodies who work with the department of health.
 Appreciates the role of third sector organisations in healthcare.
 Demonstrates an awareness of budget and resource management.
 Aware of and adheres to legal principles and professional requirements Understands the legislative and regulatory framework within which healthcare is provided in the four nations of the UK.
-Follows GMC guidance on professionalism and confidentiality (Adheres to GMC Good Medical Practice) Understands the human rights principles and legal issues surrounding informed consent and respectful care-including key legal rulings.
+Follows GMC guidance on professionalism and confidentiality (Adheres to GMC Good Medical Practice).
+Understands the human rights principles and legal issues surrounding informed consent and respectful care - including key legal rulings.
 Understands the role of the obstetrician in safeguarding children.
-Demonstrates awareness of areas of conscientious objection in themselves, their colleagues and their patients, respects diverse viewpoints whilst continuing their duty of care to the woman/patient.
+Demonstrates awareness of areas of conscientious objection in themselves, their colleagues and their patients.
+Is able to respect diverse viewpoints while maintaining their duty of care to the woman/patient.
 Aware of ethical principles Understands ethical principles and how these underpin practice.
 Acts professionally in difficult ethical situations.
 Participates in clinical governance processes Follows safety processes that exist locally and nationally.
 Actively engages in a culture that promotes safety.
 Understands the ways in which incidents can be investigated and the theory that underpins this.
 Participates in incident investigations and links recommendations to quality improvement.
-Discloses harmful patient safety incidents to patients and their families accurately and appropriately (exercises within the Duty of Candour).
-Demonstrates humanity and empathy for both first and second victims of adverse incidents.
-Actively engage with and learn from women and families in improving patient safety and experience.
+Discloses harmful patient safety incidents to patients and their families accurately and appropriately (exercises within the duty of candour legislation).

-Works effectively within the digital environment • • • Understands the principles of data governance and the legislation around data protection Understands the need for proactive and responsible interaction with digital platforms.
+• Demonstrates humanity and empathy for both first and second victims of adverse incidents.
+Actively engages with and learns from women and their families in improving patient safety and experience.
+Works effectively within the digital environment • • • • Understands the principles of data governance and legislation around data protection.
+Understands the need for proactive and responsible interaction with digital platforms.
 Effectively signposts patients and health professionals to patient support websites and newsletters.
 Is able to work with patients to interpret information in the public domain.
-Maintains an appropriate digital persona.
+Maintains an appropriate digital persona, e.g. on social media.
 Demonstrates ability to interact appropriately with women's concerns and public campaigns.
-Evidence to inform decision CbD TO2 (includes SO) Local and Deanery Teaching RCOG Learning Audit Quality improvement Incident reporting and investigation Complaint management Attendance at governance meetings Debrief MRCOG Part 2
+Evidence to inform decision CbD TO2 (includes SO) Local and deanery teaching RCOG Learning Audit Quality improvement Incident reporting and investigation Complaint management Attendance at governance meetings Debrief MRCOG Part 2